wzp8023391/Cloud-Detection-Tool/README.md

 # Cloud-Detection-Tool
-a simple command tool to mask cloud in image!
+a simple command tool to mask cloud in remote sensing image!
 - download URL：
 - https://pan.baidu.com/s/1i4OU675fM1Sjwn104hl-PQ code: j5yu
+- Our paper is under reviewing, after it has been accecpted, we will open source code! thanks for your attention!

 # 输入参数说明